-• Enbridge Supervised - A fully completed Western Canada Confined Space Entry Hazard Assessment with the Western Canada Confined Space Entry Procedure attached as well as any additional procedures for specific tasks to be conducted within the space.
+Enbridge Planned Entry - A fully completed Confined Space Entry Hazard Assessment with the Confined Space Entry Procedure attached as well as any additional procedures for specific tasks to be conducted within the space.

-Note: The Western Canada Confined Space Entry Hazard Assessment tool allows the option of additional procedures for specific tasks within the confined space to be captured within the tool itself.
+NOTE: The Canada Confined Space Entry Hazard Assessment allows the option of additional procedures for specific tasks within the confined space to be captured within the assessment itself.

-• Contractor Supervised - A fully completed Canada Confined Space Entry Hazard Assessment with a Contractor's procedure attached (if entrants are the Contractor's employees).
+• Contractor Planned Entry - A fully completed Confined Space Entry Hazard Assessment with a Contractor's procedure attached (if entrants are the Contractor's employees).

-Note: The documented procedure provided by the Contractor must meet or exceed the requirements set out in the Canada Confined Space Entry Procedure.
+NOTE: The documented procedure provided by the Contractor must meet or exceed the requirements set out in the Canada Confined Space Entry Procedure.